hungrymonkey/cs150-pa0/README.md

 # cs150-pa0

-github http is difficult to use
+Github http is difficult to use